smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

   > 🚧 Funding Upkeep
     >
-    > Fund your contract with more LINK than you anticipate you will need.
+    > Fund your Upkeep with more LINK than you anticipate you will need.
 The network will not check or perform your upkeep if your balance is too low based on current exchange rates.
 View the [Keepers Economics](../keeper-economics) page to learn more about the cost of using Keepers.

   > 🚧 ERC677 Link
     >
-    > For registration on a mainnet, you must use ERC-677 LINK.
-Many token bridges give you ERC-20 LINK tokens.
-Use PegSwap to [convert Chainlink tokens (LINK) to be ERC-677 compatible](https://pegswap.chain.link/).
-To register on a supported testnet, get [LINK](../../link-token-contracts/) from [faucets.chain.link](https://faucets.chain.link/).
+    > For registration you must use ERC-677 LINK.
+Read our [LINK](../../link-token-contracts/) page to determine where to acquire mainnet LINK, or visit our [faucets.chain.link](https://faucets.chain.link/) for testnet LINK.

 ## Supported Networks and Costs